 Then, to count the total number of teeth, right-click the Point Tool and select the Multi-Point Tool.
 Click on each tooth, including primary and subsidiary, to number it [1].

 SCREEN: The point tool is being selected, followed by the Multi-Point Tool.
 Both primary and subsidiary teeth are clicked and numbered.
+TXT.
+This step is only necessary if there are primary and subsidiary teeth.
+In this example, there are only primary teeth, but the step is shown for instructive purposes.

 Representative Results